fabiana2611/fabiana2611.github.io/_posts/2022/dec22/2022-12-05-message-queue.md

 permalink: /:categories/message-queue
 ---

-<p>The Message brokers intermediate  the communication between different sides of the system.
+<p style="text-align: justify;">The Message brokers intermediate  the communication between different sides of the system.
 The message queue is the resource to support that.
-Examples of Message Queue is Java Message Queue, ActiveMQ, RabbitMQ.</p>
+Examples of Message Queue are Java Message Queue, ActiveMQ, RabbitMQ.</p>

-<h1>JMS</h1>
+<h1>Java Message Service (JMS)</h1>

-<p><a href="https://www.oracle.com/technical-resources/articles/java/intro-java-message-service.html">Java Messaging Service (JMS)</a>: is a enterprise messaging API to handle asynchronous requests or events that will be consumed by an application. <em>JMS falls under middleware, and specifically Message-Oriented Middleware (MOM), which is a relatively low-level of abstraction that runs underneath complementary layers such as database and application adapters, event processing, and business process automation.</em></p>
+<p style="text-align: justify;">The <a href="https://www.oracle.com/technical-resources/articles/java/intro-java-message-service.html">JMS</a> is a enterprise messaging API to handle asynchronous requests or events that will be consumed by an application. <em>JMS falls under middleware, and specifically Message-Oriented Middleware (MOM), which is a relatively low-level of abstraction that runs underneath complementary layers such as database and application adapters, event processing, and business process automation.</em></p>

 <p><b>Architecture</b></p>
 <ul>